MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 > [!Note]
 > You need to provision for each environment, after you have successfully added the capabilities in your Teams app.

-Capabilities can be added for creating an application.
+Capabilities are adding for create an application.
 There are two way to add the capabilities in visual studio code:

    1. You can add capabilities using Teams Toolkit in Visual Studio Code
    1. You can add capabilities using open the command palette